Airport map display in terminal

 Frequent Flier Terminal Tips

-To help you navigate the BER terminals with ease, we've gathered the best advice and tips from BER-based frequent travelers, flight attendants, pilots, and airport staff.
+To help you navigate the airport terminals with ease, we've gathered the best advice and tips from BER-based frequent travelers, flight attendants, pilots, and airport staff.
 Their first-hand insights will guide you through the BER terminals for a smoother experience.
 Here's what they have to say:

 Security & Screening